gavinlyonsrepo/ERM19264_UC1609/README.md

 Some users have reported the LCD not initialising correctly with this software.
 It was found that by adjusting the RAM address control setting from 0x02 to 0x01. it resolved problem.
-See [ github issue 4](https://github.com/gavinlyonsrepo/ERM19264_UC1609/issues/4) for details.
+See github issue 4 for details.
 I suspect the root cause is different versions of product on market.
-As of Version 1.7.0
+As of Version 1.7 users can adjust setting in the "begin" method argument list.
-Users can adjust setting in the "begin" method argument list.
+This setting changes bits 2-0 in AC register, see diagram below for details.

 ![ ERM19264 ram image ](https://github.com/gavinlyonsrepo/ERM19264_UC1609/blob/main/extras/image/ram.png)

 When the user calls LCDbegin() to start LCD they can specify a contrast setting from 0x00 to 0xFF.
 Datasheet says 0x49 is default.
 (VbiasPOT).
-Lower contrast works better on the blue version.
+Lower contrast works better on the blue color version.

 It is also possible for user to change LCD bias ,  Temperature coefficient, frame rate and power control but this must be done by changing defines in header file.
 Choose lower frame rate for lower power, and choose higher frame rate to improve LCD contrast and minimize flicker.
 See Data sheet for range of values here.
 Defaults where found to be fine during all testing of this library.

 | Parameter | default Values |  Define | Register bits |
 | ------ | ------ |  ------ | ------ |